auto-store/ansible_workshop/README.md

 2. Edit "vars.yml" to define users and groups

-3. Edit "main.yml" with an IP Address of your target host
+3. Edit "main.yml" with an IP Address of your target host.
+Add this address to the hosts file.

 3. To deploy, in the working directory, run "ansible-playbook main.yml"